Udawalawe

 Udawalawe (also known as Udawalawa) is a small town located in the southern part of the Ratnapura District in Sri Lanka.
 It is situated in close to the district's boundary with the Hambantota District and Monaragala District.

+Park

-The town is the main entry point into the Udawalawe National Park which is a major National Park in Sri Lanka which is renowned for its high population of wild Asian elephants.
-The Udawalawe National Park located approximately 160 km away from Colombo, is the closest national park to Colombo.
+The town is the main entry point into the Udawalawe National Park, which is a major national park in Sri Lanka and is renowned for its high population of wild Asian elephants.
+The Udawalawe National Park, located approximately 160 km away from Colombo, is the closest national park to Colombo.

+Reservoir

-The town is also notable, because of the Udawalawe Reservoir, which was created in 1969, following the construction of a 3.9 km dam and a 6 MW hydro-electric plant on the Walawe river.
+The town is also notable, because of the Udawalawe Reservoir, which was created in 1969, following the construction of a 3.9 km dam and a 6 MW hydro-electric plant on the Walawe River.
 The reservoir is the third largest reservoir in Sri Lanka.